hamidghaffarii/hamidghaffari/README.md

 # Hamid Ghaffari

-M
-Hamid Ghaffari
+Hamid Ghaffari <br />
-IT expert, Sarakhs Municipality
+IT expert, Sarakhs Municipality <br />
-About Me
+About Me <br />
-There is no failure or you will win or you will learn how to win
+There is no failure or you will win or you will learn how to win <br />

 work experience